ArthurVaiselbuh/HeadsetUtils/README.md

 This utility is meant to change the system's default audio device when the headset is turned off/on.

-Current version is hard coded for Corsair's HS70 Pro, and assumes installation of iCue 4 and [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) powershell module
+Current version requires iCue 4 and installing [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) powershell module

+By default, the utility will register itself to run at windows startup.
+This and other configurations(like headset name) can be changed by modifying App.Config.